aamitn/URLShortener/README.md

 2.  **Apply the Database Schema:**

-    Execute the provided **db\_schema.sql** file to set up the necessary tables and schema for the application.
+    Execute the provided `create.sql` file to set up the necessary tables and schema for the application.
 This script will also create the required database.

     ```plaintext
     mysql -u your_username -p{your_password} < create.sql